Margin-based sampling in high dimensions: When being active is less efficient than staying passive

 \subsection{Proof of Lemma~\ref{lem:SPuniform}}

-We now prove this lemma for oracle uncertainty sampling.
+We now prove this lemma for oracle margin-based sampling.
 The result for the other strategies follows a nearly identical argument if we use the respective bounds on $\margin$ as in Lemma~\ref{lem:noisemargins}.

 Recall that, by definition, all support points have the same $\ell_2$-distance to the decision boundary of the max-$\ell_2$-margin classifier, denoted by $\allmargin$.
 Clearly, the max-$\ell_2$-margin of $\Dlab$ is lower bounded by the max-$\ell_2$-margin in the last $d-1$ coordinates, i.e.